 The best way to keep your tender garden plants alive is to bring them inside.
 There are a couple of different ways of doing that, but hopefully, with some patience and minor care, you will be able to plant them again and enjoy them in the spring!

-The first way of bringing plants inside is do simply do just that – bring them inside in a pot and sit them in a sunny spot!
+The first way of bringing plants inside is to simply do just that – bring them inside in a pot and sit them in a sunny spot!
 Some plants that like this are coleus, geraniums, herbs, and succulents.
 If you are bringing the plants inside in pots, be sure that when you dig up your plants that you let them sit in their pots outside!
 This will acclimate the plants to their new, smaller environment before shocking them with indoor climates of central heating and low winter humidity.
 Place the pots in a sunny area (typically South facing windows) and reduce the amount that you water them.
 These plants are, for the most part, going dormant and stopping growth.
 Too much water will cause root and foliage rot which kills the plant.
 When warmer temperatures come again, simply take the pot back outside (remember to let the pot sit for a few days to re-acclimate them to the outdoors before planting)!
 Don’t be surprised if your plant seems sleepy upon moving it outside.
 You can jump start it by adding some natural fertilizer (I love my compost tea – find out how to make it here!) to your water in the spring, and again in the fall.

 Another method of overwintering is to take cuttings.
 This method is perfect for saving space!
 For this all you need is either one pot, or many small bud vases.
 Some plants that like this method of overwintering are coleus, Tradescantia, Geraniums, and some herbs like mint!
 To take cuttings, use sharp scissors or shears to cut of a section of plant that has at least 4 leaves on it.
 You can either dip the end of the cutting in rooting hormone or leave it bare.
 For geraniums, leave the cutting out overnight so that the tip calluses over to prevent it from rotting.
 Geraniums like to be planted in soil after they callous, but you can put many cuttings in one pot!
 Other plants can be rooted in water.
 Once you have the cutting, you can simply place it in a bud vase or small glass container (I have put larger cuttings in mason jars!) and let it stay there for the winter!
 I love this method because it allows me to watch the roots grow.
 Make sure that the plant base and eventually roots are covered in water.
 You may need to add fresh water regularly.

 The last, and easiest method of overwintering a plant inside is to simply let them go dormant!
 You can store the plant in a garage or basement where it is cool and dry.
 For geraniums, simply bring the plant inside (remember to get it acclimated first!) and then place a paper bag over the plant and pot.
 Set it in the cool, dry room and don’t touch it until spring!
 For other plants that have bulbs or tubers, like Dahlias, you may need to take some extra care.
 When the first cold temperatures have damaged the foliage of your dahlias, cut the stems back to 4 inches and gently dig up the tubers.
 Once the tubers are dug up, gently remove any excess soil.
 Allow the tubers to dry in a warm location out of direct sunlight.
 Once they are dried, cut back the remaining stems to 1-2 inches and store in a ventilated box with slightly moist sand or peat moss in a cool, but not freezing location (garages or basements are great for this!).
+For more information about keeping your precious dahlias safe, check out this article!
 Make sure that the tubers don’t dry out over the winter by occasionally misting them.
 If they start to rot, cut out rotted portions to prevent it from spreading.
 The tuber will survive.
 When spring comes again, plant the tubers!

 Of course, some plants are called “Cold-Hardy” and don’t need to be brought inside.
 Roses and sedums are some of these plants.
 For cold hardy plants, you may want to cover them with natural mulch or straw to protect them from the freeze-thaw cycle that can heave the roots out of the ground.
 In fact, where I live (zone 6b, very close to zone 7) herbs like lavender, thyme, oregano, and chives are also cold-hardy!
 To find out what zone you live in so that you know what plants will be hardy or not, click here!